deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

     der Bär, Bären, Bären
     das Auto, Autos, Autos.

-Explanation: The article (der, die, das) shows the grammatical gender (masculine, feminine, neuter).
+**Explanation**: The article (der, die, das) shows the grammatical gender (masculine, feminine, neuter).
 The first form is the nominative singular, the second form is the genitive singular, the third form is the nominative plural.

-Source
+**Exceptions to the rules given above**: The words Herz "heart", Name "name", Buchstabe "letter", Funke "spark", Gedanke "thought", and Wille "will".
+Also, there are some more subtleties mostly connected with the use of names of persons which cannot be treated here.

+...

+Sources
 -

 [Source (German book).](https://portal.dnb.de/opac/showFullRecord?currentResultId=kurze+and+deutsche+and+grammatik%26any&currentPosition=34)